 With an arresting design, a lavish interior and a surprisingly practical hatchback layout, the Audi A7 four-door-coupe offers a superb balance of style and comfortable versatility.
 Sure-footed quattro AWD comes standard, and a newly available TDI diesel engine adds mileage of up to 38 mpg to the A7's already-impressive resume.

-Underneath the skin, the A7 is essentially mechanically identical to the considerably less costly A6 midsize sedan.
+Underneath its attractive skin, the A7 is essentially mechanically identical to the considerably less costly A6 midsize sedan.
 But unless blending in is your priority, the A7 makes a strong case for itself with inspired, almost Italianate sheetmetal that apes the sleek roofline of a sports car.

 The theme continues inside, where flowing lines, metal accents and a variety of available wood trim choices - including exquisite lacquer-less "natural" ash - create a ritzy, fashion-forward environment.
 Some rear headroom is sacrificed in the name of the A7's dapper lines, but at least Audi has tossed the puzzling two-passenger rear setup for the latest model year in favor of a conventional bench seat that adds space for a third rear passenger.

 Because of its hatchback configuration, the A7 provides easy access to its generously sized (24.5 cubic feet) cargo area.